GARRIMA, Aboriginal Design Recycled Mat, Teal & Navy

 For many generations, this special place has been significant in the teaching of “Garrima” respect.

-In collaboration with Recycled Mats, this mat is one of a specially commissioned series that celebrates the coming together of nations from across the globe to partake in sport, culture, art and entertainment.
+In collaboration with Recycled Mats, the mat design is also part of a specially commissioned series for the Gold Coast Commonwealth Games 2018 to celebrate the coming together of nations from across the globe to partake in sport, culture, art and entertainment.

 Reversible Plastic mat

-A reversible mat in teal and navy, you've two choices on how to display your mat for picnics, camping and caravan holidays, outings, and days on the beach.
+A reversible mat in teal and white, you've two choices on how to display your mat for picnics, camping and caravan holidays, outings, and days on the beach.

 We suggest pairing it with one of our new super soft cotton beach throws.